Getting paid from Meta as a creator in Ghana

 With the global nature of the internet, Ghanaian content creators can share even more, not just dance videos that can influence an impressionable 14-year-old.
 They have funny skits in Pidgin, fashion reels that showcase bold styles, and travel vlogs that just sweep you away.
 The content is real, relatable, and uniquely Ghanaian.

 With this global audience comes global earning potential, and Meta has opened the door with monetisation tools that reward creativity with actual income.
+The question is, when the money comes in, how can creators get paid?

 How does Meta pay creators?